Market system: Types

 In economics, market forms are studied.
 These look at the impacts of a particular form on larger markets, rather than technical characteristics of how buyers and sellers interact.

 Heavy reliance on many interacting market systems and different forms of markets is a feature of capitalism, and advocates of socialism often criticize markets and aim to substitute markets with economic planning to varying degrees.
 Competition is the regulatory mechanism of the market system.
 This article does not discuss the political impact of any particular system nor applications of a particular mechanism to any particular problem in real life.
-For more on specific types of real-life markets, see commodity markets, insurance markets, bond markets, energy markets, flea markets, debt markets, commercial markets, online auctions, media exchange markets, real estate market, each of which is explained in its own article with features of its application, referring to market systems as such if needed.
+For more on specific types of real-life markets, see insurance markets, bond markets, energy markets, flea markets, debt markets, commercial markets, online auctions, media exchange markets, real estate market, each of which is explained in its own article with features of its application, referring to market systems as such if needed.
 One of the most important characteristics of a market economy, also called a free enterprise economy, is the role of a limited government.